WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 The following are required to successfully install and run the Web Curator Tool:

--  Java 1.5 JDK or above
+-  Java 1.8 JDK or above (64bit recommended)

+   *During development of the latest version it was noted that large harvests would sometimes fail to transfer from the Harvest Agent to Store on completion.
+This was resolved by running Apache Tomcat with 64 bit Java.*

--  Apache Tomcat 5.5.X or above (the application has been tested on Tomcat 5.5.15)
+-  Apache Tomcat 8.x.x or above (the application has been tested on Tomcat 8.5.32)

 -  A database server (select one of the databases below)